Last updated 03/27/2022

 Early Intensive Developmental and Behavioral Intervention (EIDBI) services

-Telehealth is an option for Early Intensive Developmental and Behavioral Intervention (EIDBI) services.
-Use 02 place of service code.
+Telehealth is an option for certain Early Intensive Developmental and Behavioral Intervention (EIDBI) services.

-Medical assistance covers medically necessary EIDBI services and consultations delivered by a licensed health care provider via telehealth, in the same manner as if the service or consultation was delivered in person.
+Medical assistance covers medically necessary EIDBI services and consultations delivered via telehealth, as defined under section 256B.0625, subdivision 3b, in the same manner as if the service or consultation was delivered in person.

 Rehabilitation Services